marian42/marian42.github.io/content/article/infinite-wfc/index.md

 WFC is usually applied to finite maps that can be stored in an array.
 In my [original post](/article/wfc/), I described why I thought it would be impractical to do a chunk-based WFC implementation.
-(I had not figured out how to avoid the problem that constraints need to be propagated across chunk boundaries) Instead, I stored the map in a dictionary, where new slots would be allocated when they were needed or when they were touched by constraint propagation.
+I had not figured out how to avoid the problem that constraints need to be propagated across chunk boundaries.
+Instead, I stored the map in a dictionary, where new slots would be allocated when they were generated or when they were touched by constraint propagation.
 That means, even to geneate a small area of the map, a large cloud of slots around that area would be allocated since constraint propagation could "bounce back" into the area we're interested in.

 Problems of that approach include: